kitttrain/kitttrain/README.md

 - ⚡ Fun fact: ...
 -->

-    ## The first requisite for success is the ability to apply your physical and mental energies to one problem incessantly without growing weary. - Thomas Edison
+    ## The truth is incontrovertible.
+Malice may attack it, ignorance may deride it, but in the end, there it is. - Winston Churchill